 Here are notes on the solution.
 As with some of the other solution sheets, most of the algebra is omitted and the explanations are a bit terse.
 If you have any questions, please don't hesitate to stop by during office hours or the lab session to talk over things in detail.

-Magnitudes are large in absolute value (billions of dollars, not merely millions).
-Effect on the industry is dramatic: the transfer to producers ($1.05 billion) is about a third of the entire revenue of the US sugar industry ($0.24 times 14 billion); the lost CS nearly doubles the cost of sugar to consumers.
-Gain in CS is more than twice loss of PS.
-Policy is highly inefficient: a different policy that transferred $1.05 billion directly from consumers to producers would leave producers just as well off but would save consumers $1.27 billion.
+The magnitudes are large in absolute value: billions or hundreds of millions of dollars.
+The effect of the quota on the industry is dramatic: the transfer to producers ($1.05 billion) is about a third of the entire revenue of the US sugar industry ($0.24 times 14 billion); the policy doubles the cost of sugar to consumers; and the loss of CS is more than twice the PS it delivers to producers.
+Overall, the policy is highly inefficient: a different policy that transferred $1.05 billion directly from consumers to producers would leave producers just as well off but would save consumers $1.27 billion.

-Effect on politics is a bit subtle: the policy raises costs to consumers but no individual spends much on sugar; only a small number of firms produce sugar and the policy increases profits substantially.
-Would expect that sugar producers would lobby much harder to preserve the limits than consumers would lobby to remove them.
+- The effect on politics is a bit subtle: the policy raises costs to consumers but no individual spends much on sugar; only a small number of firms produce sugar and the policy increases profits substantially.
+One would expect that sugar producers would lobby much harder to preserve the limits than consumers would lobby to remove them.
 The policy is probably one of the reasons for the widespread use of corn syrup in soft drinks, by the way.

 - Jobs saved: 12,000; lost CS from above: $2.32 billion; lost CS per job saved: $193,500.